serdarburakguneri/hobby-streamer/backend/pkg/sqs/README.md

 # SQS Package

-A shared library for working with AWS SQS.
-Includes producer and consumer utilities, along with a registry system for managing multiple consumers in one place.
+A shared library for working with AWS SQS in Go.
+Wraps producer/consumer logic and adds a simple registry to manage multiple consumers in one place.
+Built for structured messages and clean handler patterns.

+---

 ## Features

-- **Producer** – Send structured messages to SQS queues
+-  **Producer** – Send typed messages to SQS queues
-- **Consumer** – Process messages with handler functions
+-  **Consumer** – Receive and process messages via handler functions
-- **Consumer Registry** – Register and run multiple consumers centrally
+-  **Registry** – Register and run multiple consumers together
-- **Message Format** – Consistent message schema with `type` and `payload` fields
+-  **Consistent message format** – Every message has a `type` and a `payload`
-- **Context-Aware** – All operations support cancellation and shutdown via `context.Context`
+-  **Context-aware** – Supports cancellation and clean shutdown

 ---

-## Components
+## Core Components

 ### Producer